Subway Tile: 5 Smart Ways to Add Personality to White Tile

 Glazed shiny gray subway tile in kitchen remodel with quartz countertops and white painted cabinets by Kylie M Interiors

 Traditionally, subway tiles are flat with very slightly rounded edges.
-While this is a ‘timeless and classic’ approach, you can also jazz things up with a glazed finish (as shown in some of the above images) or a bevel or reversed bevel, as shown below…
+While this is a ‘timeless and classic’ approach, you can also jazz things up with a glazed finish (as shown in some of the above images) or a bevel or a reversed bevel (as shown below)…

 White kitchen cabinets with white bevelled subway tile backsplash, navy blue le creuset accents.
 Kylie M Interiors Edesign, online paint color consulting and blogger